hashicorp/terraform-provider-tfe/website/docs/cdktf/typescript/r/workspace.html.markdown

 ~> **NOTE:** Setting the execution mode and agent pool affinity directly on the workspace is deprecated in favor of using both [tfe_workspace_settings](workspace_settings) and [tfe_organization_default_settings](organization_default_settings), since they allow more precise control and fully support [agent_pool_allowed_workspaces](agent_pool_allowed_workspaces).
 Use caution when unsetting `executionMode`, as it now leaves any prior value unmanaged instead of reverting to the old default value of `"remote"`.

-~> **NOTE:** Using `globalRemoteState` or `remoteStateConsumerIds` requires using the provider with Terraform Cloud or an instance of Terraform Enterprise at least as recent as v202104-1.
+~> **NOTE:** Using `globalRemoteState` or `remoteStateConsumerIds` requires using the provider with HCP Terraform or an instance of Terraform Enterprise at least as recent as v202104-1.

 ## Example Usage